Enzo-Nunes/Projects/IAC/README.md

 ## Asteroids Game

-The project consisted of developing a game where the player controls a spaceships and has to fire in 3 different directions to destroy asteroids to avoid colliding with them and to collect energy.
+The project consisted of developing a game where the player controls a spaceship and has to fire in 3 different directions to destroy asteroids to avoid colliding with them and to collect energy.
 The objective is to stay alive as long as possible.

 This project was developed by a group of 3 students.